Manquia/Distillery/Control.md

 Tier 1.04: Variables
 ====================

-A variable is a referencable section of memory that is associated with a type.
+A variable is a referencable section of memory that has an associated type and name.

 **Example**: Declaring a **local** variable common syntax
 ```